Counseling Theories Comparison Chart

 What are counseling theories?

-• Match the theory to the client's needs: Different theories emphasize different aspects of human experience.
+It is the counselor's responsibility to match the theory to the client's needs.
 For instance, cognitive-behavioral therapy (CBT) might be a good choice for someone struggling with anxiety, while person-centered therapy might be more suitable for someone seeking self-discovery.
+Many therapists integrate techniques from various approaches to create a comprehensive and personalized treatment plan.

 Counseling Theories Comparison Chart Template